anteok/task-tracker-clean-architecture/README.md

 ## Details
 The company can't afford any working server, so you are to use in-memory storage for all the tasks

-Also, frontend developer is going to join your team soon, but MVP presentation is so close!
+Also, frontend developer is going to join my team soon, but MVP presentation is so close!
 I have to show all the main features with CLI commands!